A procession of spirits serving mountain kami.

 Survival becomes proof.

-Modern interpretations often read the retinue as a metaphor for environmental consequence—systems that respond automatically to human intrusion.
+Modern interpretations often read the retinue of the mountain god as a metaphor for environmental consequence — systems that respond automatically to human intrusion rather than moral intent.

-Psychologically, they represent unspoken rules: limits enforced not by authority figures, but by circumstance itself.
+Psychologically, they represent unspoken rules: limits enforced not by visible authority figures, but by circumstance itself — boundaries that activate only when crossed.

 The retinue persists because nature still answers action with reaction.

-Conclusion – The Retinue as the Mountain That Walks
+Modern Reinterpretation – The Retinue as the Spirit of Automatic Consequence